hasasn/SpartaApplication/README.md

-# SpartaApplication
+# Sparta Application

-Sample Sparta application
+See the [Sparta](https://github.com/mweagle/Sparta) repo for more details